typelevel/jawn/README.md

 the parser with data as it is available.
 There are three modes:

 * `SingleValue` waits to return a single `J` value once parsing is done.
 * `UnwrapArray` if the top-level element is an array, return values as they become available.
-* `UnwrapMultiArray` Similar to `UnwrapArray` however handles *multiple* top-level elements that are arrays.
+Set `multiValue` to `true` if you want to support multiple top level arrays.
 * `ValueStream` parse one-or-more json values separated by whitespace.

 Here's an example: